ohjay/fantasy-ssbm/README.md

 # Fantasy SSBM
 A website that enables the creation and management of Melee fantasy leagues.
-You can view the public rendition [here](http://fantasy-ssbm.elasticbeanstalk.com/).
+That is all.